ianioMurray/AdventureGame/README.md

 - toHit.js = returns the roll required to hit an opponent for monsters and characters
 - saveThrow.js = returns the roll required to save for monsters and characters
 - spells.js = models the spells
-- characterType = object that holds charcter types to prevent passing strings
+- globalENums.js = holds enumerations so that functions dont need to pass strings

 - Alignments.js - TODO